mezeguer/uncodeJS/README.md

 ### Installing

-- Clone this repo `git clone https://github.com/vidocco/dc2.0-client`
+- Clone this repo `git clone https://github.com/vidocco/uncodeJS-client`
-- Move into the new folder `cd dc2.0-client`
+- Move into the new folder `cd uncodeJS-client`
 - Install all dependencies`npm install`
 - To start the front-end run `npm start`.
 This activates the react start script and will display the front-end, you will need to have the back-end live in order to test out functionality.